Let’s Dance chords

 Let’s dance…

-There are only two sections to learn for David Bowie‘s Let’s Dance but since they are so defined, you must get the chords absolutely right.
+There are only two sections to learn for David Bowie‘s Let’s Dance, but since they are so distinct, it’s crucial to get the chords exactly right.

 | Ab | Ab | Db/Eb Eb | Db/Eb Eb |